 Fabulous Fabric-Made Topiaries

-At this Marie Antoinette-inspired bridal shower tea party, we took advantage of a high-ceilinged venue to incorporate a towering tulle topiary in the opulent table display.
+At this Marie Antoinette-inspired bridal shower tea party, we took advantage of a high-ceiling venue to incorporate a towering tulle topiary in the opulent table display.
 Breathtaking, isn’t it?

 What to Use: Gather fabric remnants, such as tulle, chiffon, satin, and lace; as well as embellishments like ribbons, brooches, strings of beads or pearls, and faux roses.
 For a towering topiary, look around for a discarded lamp base or table leg.
 And for a surprising twist, you can also use pomander-shaped bags pinned to the topiary.
 The bags can then be removed as favors for guests.